Azure/acr/docs/tasks/agentpool/README.md

 AgentPool allows you to run tasks in the dedicated machine pool exclusively.
 Here are some key features.

 * You can provision the agent pool into your vnet.
-Tasks running on the agent pool are able to securely access the resources (eg, container registry, key vault) in the vnet.
+The tasks running on the agent pool are able to securely access the resources in the vnet (eg, container registry, key vault, storage).
 * You can scale in/out the agent pool on demand.
 * You have more machine choices.
 Current preview release provides 3 tiers, S1 (2 cpu, 3G mem), S2 (4 cpu, 8G mem), and S4 (8 cpu, 16G mem).
-* You can create multiple agent pools to serve different type of workloads.
+* You can create multiple agent pools to serve different types of workloads.

 AgentPool feature is currently previewed in WestUS2, SouthCentralUS, EastUS2 and EastUS.
 Please contact acrsup@microsoft.com if you want to try the feature.